Our Team

 Jessica Torres, Ph.D.

-Dr. Jessica Torres is a Licensed Clinical Psychologist.
-She received her M.A. and Ph.D. in Child Clinical Psychology from the University of Denver.
+Dr. Jessica Torres is a Clinical Psychologist who received her M.A. and Ph.D. in Child Clinical Psychology from the University of Denver.
 She completed pre-doctoral training in assessment, therapy, pediatric primary care, postpartum depression, and infant development through the Department of Psychiatry and Behavioral Sciences at Children’s Hospital of Colorado in Aurora.
 As a pre-doctoral intern, she completed an American Psychological Association accredited internship training program in child clinical and pediatric psychology through the Children’s Hospital of Orange County Pediatric Psychology Department in Orange, California.
 She then completed her postdoctoral training with Wolff Child Psychology and has served as a clinical supervisor for the University of Denver’s clinical child psychology doctoral program.

 Dr. Torres believes strongly in the central tenet of the collaborative problem solving therapy model in which children do well if they can.
 Children do not exist in a vacuum but rather are embedded in their family, school, and community systems.
 Care is individualized to the needs of the child and family and grounded in clinical science.
 She wants families to know they are a team working together to support their child’s needs, whether that be through rigorous evaluation and care planning or through individualized psychotherapy.
 Dr. Torres specializes in the assessment and treatment of depression and anxiety, as well as the differential diagnosis of neurodevelopmental conditions, including specific learning disorders (e.g., Dyslexia), ADHD, and Autism Spectrum Disorder.